St John's Anglican Church, New Town: Pipe organ

-The church's organ has evolved over time, as described by John Maidment:
+The church's organ has evolved over time, as described by John Maidment of the Organ Historical Trust of Australia:

 The first organ was built by Gray & Davison, London.
 It had a Gothic case in stained and varnished oak, with gilt facade pipes.
 This organ was sold to St John's Presbyterian Church, Macquarie Street, Hobart and was replaced by a new organ built in 1901 by Geo.
 Fincham & Son of Melbourne.
 This organ was rebuilt in 1955 by Hill, Norman & Beard (Australia) Pty Ltd, of Clifton Hill, Victoria.
 The organ was further rebuilt in 1977-78 by Laurie Pipe Organs Pty Ltd, of Moorabbin, Victoria when some further tonal changes were made including a full-length metal Bassoon 16ft to the Pedal Organ..
 At some stage, the pipe mouths have been overpainted, removing the original border decoration.